Debit and credit cards seem pretty similar. They're both plastic, both very convenient. But debit is often a poor choice in certain situations.

 Banks and large ATM operators have cracked down on fraud and skimming, making the smaller operators a big target.

-Many independent ATMs don’t require video surveillance or regular inspections, so be smart and avoid them.
+However, many independent ATMs don’t require video surveillance or regular inspections, so the smart move is usually to avoid them.

 10. Expos and trade shows